 BEST DAY EVER y'all!!!
 I got to hold and cuddle this fawn!!
 I'm in love!
 You can see more in stories! . . . . . . . . #fawn #babydeer #bambi #wildlife #wildlifephotography #toocute #sweetbaby #countrylife #countrysideandfarmlife #country_features #naturephotography #naturenc #nature_perfection #onceinalifetime

-Advanced Wildlife Control offers these rules if you find a wild animal and need some general guidelines.
+Advanced Wildlife Control offers this advice if you find a wild animal and need some general guidelines.
 If you have an animal in need, please:

 - Do not feed the animal.
 Most animals eat specialized foods, and feeding can be dangerous to the animal's health.
 For example, did you know feeding a starving animal can kill the animal if it is not done properly?

 - Call your local Wildlife Care Center as soon as you can.
-If you can't bring it to the center during open hours, or you believe the animal is in critical condition and needs immediate attention after hours, call your nearest emergency vet hospital.
+However, if you can't bring it to the center during open hours or believe the animal is in critical condition and needs immediate attention after hours, call your nearest emergency vet hospital.

 The deer fawn you find in your yard is probably fine!
-Baby animals as you read above can be removed if they're small and you're concerned they're in harm's way but a lone fawn is probably in the tall grass on purpose.
+You can remove baby animals if they're small and you're concerned they're in harm's way, but a lone fawn is probably in the tall grass on purpose.
 Leave the newborn fawns wherever you found them.